kikito/kiki.to/source/blog/2012-04-03-cool-stuff-vs-yak-shaving.md

 It's only that now you don't have to worry about all the little pointy pebbles in the way.

-I also want to address the *"but if I use libraries, I will not learn!"* concern.
+> But if I use libraries, I will not learn!

-First of all, I think learning is great.
+I think learning is great.
 I'm all for learning.
 And I think that it is a proven fact that learning from others is more effective than having to learn it by yourself.
 A good teacher will explain the Theory of relativity in one hour.
 A class full of students, however bright they are, will forcefully take much longer than that to come up with the theory all by themselves.

 If you want to learn, that is great) Just don't try to go "macho" and do it on your own.
 Open up an existing lib, and see how other people have